-The application to participate in the Honors Thesis Program during the 2019-2020 academic year is now OPEN!
+The application to participate in the Honors Thesis Program during the 2020-2021 academic year will open on Friday, June 5, 2020.

 The Honors Program in Social Welfare (known as the Departmental Honors) provides an opportunity for qualified undergraduate majors in social welfare to study a topic of interest in depth and write a thesis on this topic.
 Graduating with Honors indicates an ability to independently examine and conduct a critical analysis of a social welfare topic and to write clearly and persuasively.

 A broad range of topics are possible but generally the focus is on a social problem or a social welfare intervention or a theory relevant to social work or social welfare.
 Students are expected to demonstrate their thorough knowledge and critical understanding of the topic.
 The thesis is typically 40 pages in length, substantial enough to permit a description and detailed analysis of the topic.

 The H195 course extends over two semesters.
 In the Fall semester, students enroll in a 1-unit (two-hour) bi-weekly seminar when, under the direction of the instructor, they finalize the topic, write an abstract, prepare an outline and compile a bibliography.
 A thesis advisor will also be identified at this stage.
 To proceed to the Spring semester, students must receive an “A” grade for their work in the Fall seminar.
 In the Spring semester, students enroll for 3 units and write the thesis under the direction of a faculty adviser.
 The final draft of the thesis should be submitted to the adviser by the end of April but students are expected to submit regular drafts of their thesis chapters before then.
 Each student will agree a writing schedule with their adviser.
 The thesis is assessed by the adviser and a second reader who will assign a grade (which must be an “A” or “A+”) and departmental honors to be awarded.